pennmem/elemem/README.rst

 #############
 Elemem
 #############
-This is application used to control stimulation for System 4
+This is the application used to control stimulation for System 4

 .. contents:: **Table of Contents**
     :depth: 2